j-h-l/tornado-websocket-example/README.md

 # Simple example project for getting Tornado working with websocket
-Included coffeescript websocket handler run python tornado-ws.py to start the server
+Included coffeescript websocket handler

+Run python tornado-ws.py to start the server

 May need to run pip install tornado